 Electronic Disclosure.
 We may disclose your medical information orally, in paper format or through the use of any electronic means.

 Organ and Tissue Donation.
-If you have formally indicated your desire to be an organ donor, we may release medical information to organizations that handle procurement of organ, eye, or tissue transplantation.
+If you are an organ donor, we may disclose your PHI to organizations that handle procurement of organ, eye, or tissue transplantations

 Military and Veterans.
 If you are a member of the armed forces, we may release medical information about you as required by military command authorities.